 Anyone can develop an eating disorder, but statistics show that women struggle with these conditions more than men.
 Women are three times more likely than men to have anorexia, and their risk is five-times higher for bulimia.
-Board-certified psychiatrist Pragnesh Patel, MD, and the team of specialists at Instic Health in Plant City, Inverness, and New Port Richey, Florida, customize each person’s treatment to meet their unique circumstances and overall health needs.
+Board-certified psychiatrist Pragnesh Patel, MD, and the team of specialists at Instic Health in Plant City, Inverness, Tampa, and New Port Richey, Florida, customize each person’s treatment to meet their unique circumstances and overall health needs.
 To schedule an appointment, call the nearest office, or use the online booking feature today.

 The most common eating disorders include:

 People with anorexia nervosa see themselves as overweight regardless of their real weight.
 Even when they’re dangerously underweight, they still believe they’re overweight.

 Anorexia makes people severely limit the amount of food they eat.
 They typically over-exercise and often throw up after eating or use laxatives to help lose weight.

 Bulimia is characterized by recurrent episodes of binging followed by purging.
 Binging refers to eating unusually large amounts of food.
 When people binge, they feel like they don’t have control and can’t stop.

 Then they purge to compensate for overeating.
 Some people force vomiting, and others use laxatives, fasting, exercise, or diuretics to offset their binging.

 While people with anorexia are always extremely thin (emaciated), those with bulimia may be underweight, overweight, or a normal weight.